cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 #### Sprint-1/4-stretch-explore/chrome.md

-Note: To view the return value of a function call, you need to output the return value to the console as `console.log( function_call(...) )`.
+Note: To view the return value of a function call, we need to output the return value to the console as `console.log( function_call(...) )`.

-You can also find out exactly what the function returns from the MDN Web Docs website.
+We can also find out exactly what the function returns from the MDN Web Docs website.

 If you were writing a program that uses `prompt()` to ask for an input value, how can